jina-ai/examples/example_template.md

 ### 🔎 Step 4: Query your data
 Next, we will deploy our query Flow.

 *Here describe the Query Flow.
 Be as specific as possible in describing how this Query Flow works and what is its input.
-You are encouraged to user code snippets, images, or whatever helps to clarify.*
+You are encouraged to use code snippets, images, or whatever helps to clarify.*

 Run the query Flow in your terminal like this: